kazkojima/lwtrng/README.md

 The current version of PHY is based on the phase jitter of 16 ring oscillators.
 The basic implementation is same with [David R. Piegdon's ringoscillator](https://github.com/dpiegdon/ringoscillator).

-The PHY output is post-processed with the 18-stage duplexing module which is a conditional component.
-Each stage does duplexing with the Keccak-f200 function.
+The PHY output is post-processed with the 18-stage duplexing([1],[2]) module which is a conditional component.
+Each stage does duplexing with the Keccak-f200([1]) function.
 A 32-bit random number is made by collecting a few bits from these stage's outputs.
 This random words are fifo'ed and can be read by CPU as CSR.

 ![Diagram of LwTrng](https://github.com/kazkojima/lwtrng/blob/main/doc/trng.png)